saurabhsingh26/react-dummy-json/README.md

 # react-dummy-json

-A ReactJS hook to get the dummy data.
+A ReactJS hook to get the dummy json data.

 ## How to use it?